- Go on wildlife-spotting safaris in the Maasai Mara National Reserve

 After an early breakfast, depart for Lake Naivasha to enjoy a morning boat tour with close-up views of hippos, waterbucks, and countless birds.
 Take a walking safari on Crescent Island, strolling among the giraffes, zebras, and other peaceful animals, in the absence of predators.

-- Visit a local farmer’s home to learn about subsistence farming in Kenya, and stay for tea with his family.
+- Visit to a local farmer’s home to learn about subsistence farming in Kenya, and tea with his family.

 - Hell's Gate National Park, to explore canyons and wildlife.

 Today you'll drive approximately 3.5 hours to Maji Moto Maasai Cultural Camp.
 This is not a commercial “staged” camp experience, but rather an authentic Maasai community, where real people are still living the Maasai traditions.

 Activities include walks in the hills with Maasai warriors to learn about traditional life, warrior training, widow village visit for a look at local traditional life, bead making, campfire with the Maasai warriors, and a hot spring visit.
 Visit community projects such as the school, conservation projects for beekeeping, and a tree nursery.

 Day 9: Maji Moto Maasai "Olpul" Bush Camping

 Today, trek across the plains to a forest bush campsite, where you'll construct a traditional Maasai temporary camp and sleep out under the stars.
 Dinner will be prepared in traditional "Olpul" style, with warriors and elders, enjoying songs, stories, and blessings around the campfire.
 Share the ceremonial local brew, made for special occasions from aloe root, honey, and herbs.